dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 Proportional reasoning reduces complexity by showing us a notation for ignoring quantities that do not vary.
 For example, when all animals face the same gravitational field, then 𝐸demanded = 𝑚𝑔ℎ simplifies to 𝐸demanded ∝ 𝑚ℎ.

-Alas, we live in the desert of the real, where「the same」is almost always only an approximation—for example, as with the energy density of muscle in different animals.
+Alas, we live in the desert of the real, where「the same」is almost always only an approximation — for example, as with the energy density of muscle in different animals.
 Lumping rescues us.
-It gives us permission to replace these changing values with a single, constant, typical value—making the relations amenable to proportional reasoning.
+It gives us permission to replace these changing values with a single, constant, typical value — making the relations amenable to proportional reasoning.

 Problem 6.10